Music

 At Ticketmaster, we believe real fans deserve real tickets.
 That’s why Ticketmaster is dedicated to combatting bots and scalpers, who use a practice called “speculative listing” (spec listing) or “speculative tickets” to sell fans fake tickets.
 This practice is unfair, unethical and takes advantage of fans and performers.

-It’s important to us that we help fans understand what spec ticketing is and how to avoid it.
-Below is a list of everything you need to know to shop safely for legitimate tickets to see your favorite artists.
+Below is a list of everything you need to know to avoid scammers and shop safely for legitimate concert tickets to see your favorite artists.

-Speculative listing is when unofficial sellers list tickets for sale even though they do not actually have those tickets.
+Speculative listing is when sellers create ticket listings even though they do not actually have those tickets.
 They are betting (or speculating) that they will be able to get tickets and then resell them to fans.
-People claiming to sell these tickets are committing fraud and this practice is illegal in many states.
+People claiming to sell these tickets are committing fraud.

-Don’t trust individual or corporate resellers claiming to have tickets before they have officially gone on sale to the public.
-Those speculative listings are not real tickets that the seller actually owns.
+When you’re ready to buy tickets, don’t trust individual resellers or sites claiming to have tickets before they have officially gone on sale to the public.
+Those speculative listings are not real tickets that the seller actually has.

-Spec Listing is an issue for the entire ticketing industry and we do not allow it on our site.
-Our competition does and will even market these tickets that haven’t gone on sale yet.
+Spec listing is an issue for the entire ticketing industry and we do not allow it on our site.
+Other sites do, and will even market these tickets that haven’t gone on sale yet.
+Some sites have even built products that claim to reserve your tickets in advance, but are actually speculative listings in disguise.
 This creates a lot of confusion among fans, and is a deceptive practice.

-To fight speculative ticketing together, we recommend you always purchase from official sources during official onsale time.
-If you’re buying resale tickets after the official general ticket sale period ends, only purchase from trusted resellers that only sell verified resale tickets, like Ticketmaster.
+To fight speculative ticketing together, we recommend you always purchase from official sources when tickets go on sale to the public.
+Always check the artist’s website to see where their tickets are being sold, and avoid buying from unofficial sites.
+If you’re buying tickets after the official general ticket sale period ends, only purchase from trusted resellers that only sell verified resale tickets, like Ticketmaster.

 Learn more about protecting yourself from ticketing scams.